cisco/mindmeld/docs/source/quickstart.rst

 .. role:: green

-Use case - :green:`"Information on whether a particular Kwik-E-Mart store is open."`
+Task Spec - :green:`"Information on whether a particular Kwik-E-Mart store is open."`

 .. code-block:: text

   Scenario: You are interested in knowing if a particular Kwik-E-Mart store is open.

   Task: Ask a Conversational Agent if a specific Kwik-E-Mart store is open.
 You may specify a time and/or location to enquire if the store is open.
+Please try to vary your phrasing on each query.

   Examples: